sporkupine/Paducah-Coffee-Site/README.md

 Developing a new site for Paducah Coffee Company, with e-commerce functionality and a blog.
 More utility to be added as I think of it.
 ## TO DO:
-- Connect to a Firebase backend for authentication as well as product/cart storage as well as blog post storage.
+- Connect to a Firebase backend for product/cart storage as well as blog post storage.
   - users should be able to 'favorite' certain products
   - look into having 'admin' authorized accounts
     - admin accounts should be able to post/edit/delete blog posts as well as products (this may be difficult to implement)